 An applicant may request reconsideration from the CCMA Committee within 7 days of the date of notice of denial.
-The committee may require the appellant to meet with it and must notify the appellant of its final decision in writing, within two days of the meeting.
+The committee may require the appellant to appear before the Committee and they must notify the appellant of their final decision in writing, within two days of the meeting.